kvinay7/trade-recon-ai/README.md

 **2. Canonical Schema Inference:** “When we pick the Golden Source, the LLM looks at just five sample rows and infers a canonical trade schema.
 This schema is used to normalize every other source without manual configuration.”

-  - Highlights:
-    - LLM is invoked through ChatOpenAI with a custom model (google/gemini-2.0-flash)
-    - Strict Pydantic parsing avoids hallucinations
-    - Schema guarantees consistent downstream operations

 **3. Column Mapping + Normalization:** “When we click Run Reconciliation, each source dataset is converted into the canonical model.”
-  - The LLM maps non-standard fields such as:
-    - TradeID → trade_id
-    - Amt → amount
-    - CP → counterparty
-    - Instr → instrument
-  - Then a deterministic normalization step fixes formats for:
-    - dates
-    - currencies
-    - string case
-    - numeric amounts
-    - and counterparty formatting

-**4. Reconciliation Engine:** “We categorize trades into three buckets:
+**4. Reconciliation Engine:** We categorize trades into three buckets:
-    - Exact Matches – clean alignment
+    - Exact Matches: clean alignment (Matches using deterministic hash lookups on primary key)
-    - Partial Matches – values differ (calls LLM for explanation)
+    - Partial Matches: values differ (calls LLM for explanation)
-    - Unmatched – no corresponding trade found” Matching uses deterministic hash lookups on primary key."
+    - Unmatched: no corresponding trade found

-**5. LLM Explainability:** “The LLM compares the two records field-by-field and generates:
+**5. LLM Explainability:** The LLM compares the two records field-by-field and generates:
    - a short explanations
    - a yes/no/maybe verdict
    - a confidence score
    - a one-sentence summary
-  This turns raw mismatches into actionable narratives, reducing analyst investigation time.”

 **6. Human-in-the-Loop Analyst Workflow:** “We enforce mandatory analyst remarks.
 Every decision is stored in state and associated with that specific record.
 This brings accountability, auditability, and enables downstream compliance workflows.”

 **7. Final Export:** “At the end, analysts export a fully reconciled Excel report.
 This forms a ready-to-submit regulatory audit file.”

 **8. Closing Statement:** “Our solution delivers data harmonization, reconciliation, explainability, and auditability in one workflow.
 It dramatically reduces reconciliation time and increases middle-office accuracy.”